Răzvan Sava

-Răzvan Sergiu Sava (/ro/; born 21 June 2002) is a Romanian professional footballer who plays as a goalkeeper for club Udinese and the Romania national team.
+Răzvan Sergiu Sava (/ro/; born 21 June 2002) is a Romanian professional footballer who plays as a goalkeeper for Liga I club Universitatea Craiova and the Romania national team.

 Club career

 Early career

 Born in Timișoara, Sava left Romania in 2017 and spent his next years in the academies of Italian clubs Pro Sesto, Juventus, Pescara, Lecce, and Torino, respectively.

 CFR Cluj

 On 28 January 2022, Sava returned to Romania by signing a contract with four-time defending champions CFR Cluj.
-He made his senior debut on 14 August that year, in a 0–1 home Liga I loss to Botoșani.
+He made his senior debut on 14 August that year, in a 1–0 home Liga I loss to Botoșani.

 After the departure of Simone Scuffet, Sava became the starting goalkeeper of CFR Cluj in the 2023–24 season.
 He made his European debut on 27 July 2023, in a 1–1 draw with Adana Demirspor in the UEFA Europa Conference League second qualifying round.
 Sava appeared in all 40 league matches and kept 11 clean sheets, and was named the Under-21 Player of the Season by LPF.